 A website is a key part of many small businesses.
-Whether you’re using your website to sell products directly online or you’re just trying to use it as another channel for your web marketing, it’s important to have the right ecommerce platform for you.
+Whether you’re using your website to sell products directly online or you’re just trying to use it as another channel for your web marketing, it’s important to have the right ecommerce platform to help you reach your goals.

 There are so many options to choose from when it comes to building a small business website and it can take time to sort through them all.
 Some builders are far easier to customize than others and offer users an intuitive platform to design their site to their liking.